graphql-go/compatibility-user-acceptance/README.md

   - Stars.
   - Number of issues opened.
   - Number of issues closed.
-  - Number of issues opened (Comments related to the GraphQL Specification).
+  - Number of issues opened (Comments related to the GraphQL Compatibility, keywords: specification, standard and parity).
-  - Number of issues closed (Comments related to the GraphQL Specification).
+  - Number of issues closed(Comments related to the GraphQL Compatibility, keywords: specification, standard and parity).
   - Number of pull requests opened.
   - Number of pull requests closed.
   - Number of forks.